We need climate change, environmental safety education – Abuja Farmers

-Small Scale Maize farmers in the Idu area of Abuja located at the Idu Industrial site, about five kilometres from Airport Junction Jabi, told MAWA Foundation on Saturday that they need climate change education.
+Maize farmers in the Idu area of Abuja located at the Idu Industrial site, about five kilometres from Airport Junction Jabi, told MAWA Foundation that they need climate change education because they are the worst hit.

-A demand they say will help them acquire the knowledge and skill for climate change adaptation and resilience.
+A demand they say will help them acquire the knowledge and skills for climate change adaptation and resilience.

 Driving from Airport Junction in Jabi to the Pharmacists Council of Nigeria office located at Idu Industrial Layout, at your left-hand side about four kilometres away are maize plantations looking very unhealthy.

-A development, Mr. Isaac Ochigbo, a climate change expert told MAWA was caused by emissions from industrial machines in the area.
-He, however, warned that if nothing serious is done to mitigate the occurrence, in the next 10 years, maize cannot be grown in the area anymore.
+Mr. Isaac Ochigbo, a climate change expert, warned that if nothing serious is done to mitigate climate change, in the next 20 years, the impact will be huge on food security with farmers as the worst casualties.
 A situation he said will throw many small-scale farmers in the area into poverty.

-Five Maize farmers who spoke to MAWA Foundation during a focused group discussion targeted at gauging communities’ understanding of climate change say they do not have knowledge of climate change and its impact on the environment and farming.
+Five out of six Maize farmers who spoke to MAWA Foundation during a focused group discussion targeted at gauging community understanding of climate change say they do not know about climate change and its impact on the environment and farming.

 Mr. Ayuba Ibrahim a community farmer who led his colleagues in the focused group discussion said he found it shocking that many rural farmers are not aware of climate change and its impact on the environment and crop production.